Worm Whomper

 Image Vendor Part Number Year Origin Description

-Worm Whomper Overlay (activision M-006-05) activision M-006-05 1983 U.S.A.
+Worm Whomper Overlay (Activision M-006-05) Activision M-006-05 1983 U.S.A.

 Only one version of the label has been found for Worm Whomper.